 Compulsory attendance laws require that parents send their children to school.
 The law further states that a student must attend every scheduled session of every class, even if failure is imminent.
 The law applies to all students until they reach 18 years old.
 Once a student becomes 18 years old, they become a guest at Abraxas and can be withdrawn from school if their academic progress, attendance, or behavior is not acceptable.

-Attendance at Abraxas will be verified through the Homeroom Advisor.
+Attendance at Abraxas will be verified through the Homeroom Teacher.
 This will ensure that the attendance procedure is approached from a personal standpoint rather than by an inanimate system.

 A parent/guardian must CALL

-the Homeroom Advisor within 24 hours of the absence to excuse the absence.
+the Homeroom Teacher within 24 hours of the absence to excuse the absence.

 When calling in to excuse your student, please provide student's full name and grade, date of absence, time of absence (all day, or specific times), reason for absence, your name and relationship to student, and a contact number.